About The Office of Arts and Culture

 About the Office of Arts and Culture:

-The Office of Arts and Culture (OAC) is a City of Dallas department that works to enhance the vitality of the city and the quality of life for all Dallas residents by creating an equitable environment wherein artists as well as arts and cultural organizations thrive; people of all ages enjoy opportunities for creative expression; and all celebrate our multicultural heritage.
-OAC does this by supporting artists, arts organizations and Dallas residents through grants, partnerships and other critical resources.
+The Office of Arts and Culture (OAC) is a City of Dallas department that works to enhance the city’s vibrancy and enriches the lives of Dallas residents and visitors by fostering an environment where artists and cultural organizations flourish; people of all ages engage in creative expression; and the city’s rich artistic traditions are celebrated.
+The OAC does this by supporting artists, arts organizations and Dallas residents through grants, partnerships and other critical resources.
 OAC is also the custodian of 19 city-owned cultural facilities, where a wide variety of arts and cultural programs are offered for residents and visitors.
 These facilities consist of many of our community’s most important cultural venues, and when combined, represent more than 1.5 million square feet of space dedicated to arts and cultural functions in our community.
 OAC also oversees a 300 plus-work citywide public art collection. dallasculture.org.

 2018 Dallas Cultural Plan & Cultural Policy